 Our Purpose establishes not just who we want to be or what we want to do, but why we want to do it in the first place — for our customers, for our communities, and for each other.

 We work elbow to elbow with our customers, making a difference for them in good times and bad.
 We share our skills, knowledge and experience to support each other every day.

 We’re deeply invested in the places we live and work, and we’re always ready to do whatever it takes to help our neighbors and communities thrive and grow.

 Imagination and innovation are essential to our customers’ success, and our own.
 If there’s a better way to do something, we’ll find it or create it.

-In a survey of more than 40,000 bank customers around the globe, Bremer Bank emerged as one of the best banks in the world based on general satisfaction, customer trust, financial advice and more.
+In a survey of more that 25,000 bank customers across the United States, Bremer Bank emerged as a Best-In-State Bank based on customer satisfaction, branch services, trust and more.

 As CEO since November 2016, Jeanne has combined her extensive industry knowledge and leadership experience to advance the company’s strategy and performance.

 With decades of broad banking experience, Keith brings valuable perspective and oversight to Bremer’s lending practices and services.

 With broad oversight of financial management and relationship management, Mitch has helped Bremer pursue new lines of business and customer-focused strategies that are propelling profitable growth.

 Meghan oversees Bremer’s strategy execution and program office, business planning and reporting, enterprise process improvement, internal communications, and space and facilities planning functions.